Limitless-Dreamer/themetalogician/Five-Aggregates.md

- All of the above together is also called [[1.
-MISSIONS/THE SYSTEM OF THE FOUR NOBLE TRUTHS - Explained - Youtube/Name-Form, nama-rupa|Name-Form, nama-rupa]].
+ All of the above together is also called [Name-Form,nama-rupa](Name-Form,nama-rupa.md).

 ------------------
 ------------